fledge-power/fledge-north-s2opcua/README.md

 ```

 ### Build plugin
-Now all dependancies are installed, the plugin itself an be built.
+Now all dependencies are installed, the plugin itself can be built.

 To build the OPC UA S2OPC South plugin run the commands: